Ajithpmdwaraka/javascript-mastery/README.md

 A comprehensive JavaScript learning repository designed for developers of all skill levels - from complete beginners to those looking to solidify their JavaScript fundamentals.

-## 📚 What You'll Learn

-This repository covers essential JavaScript concepts through practical, hands-on examples.
-Each topic is organized in its own folder with clear, executable code samples.

 ## 🗂️ Project Structure

 ```